- What We Do

 - Agricultural Capacity Development

 - Economic Growth and Trade

 CIA World Factbook

-- According to the 9th Integrated Phase Classification (IPC) analysis from June 2013, 6.4 million people experience food insecurity in the Democratic Republic of Congo (DRC).
+- According to the UN World Food Program (WFP), 6.4 million people experience food insecurity in the Democratic Republic of Congo (DRC).

 - Western provinces are affected by chronic food insecurity and recent inflow of refugees from Central African Republic and the Republic of Congo, and returnees from Angola.